 You may need to experiment a little bit to figure out the amounts that will work best for you.

 For a while, we tried to set aside $50 a month on household items.
 Some months it would be fine and others we’d go over.
 We increased it to $150 and that’s been the sweet spot so far.

 The same thing has happened to us for other expenses as well.

-Also, anytime a new expense comes up that you weren’t expecting, try and work that into your budget.
-It took us a little bit to figure out all of the unexpected expense that we should be expecting.
+Also, anytime a new expense comes up that you weren’t expecting, try to work that into your budget.
+It took us a little bit to figure out all of the unexpected expenses that we should be expecting.

 After a few months of experimenting, you’ll be a pro at budgeting your newfound expected expenses.